amy727/projects/README.md

-This repo contains the projects done for the following courses:
+This repo contains projects for:

-* Artificial Intelligence (ROB311)
+* Artificial Intelligence
-* Machine Intelligence, Software and Neural Networks (ECE324)
+* Machine Intelligence, Software and Neural Networks
+* Computer Vision for Robotics